-Man fires shots at business center in Northern California
+2 dead after shooting at business center in California

-RED BLUFF, Calif (AP) — Authorities shot a man who drove into a distribution center Saturday south of Red Bluff and started shooting at people, local media reported.
+RED BLUFF, Calif (AP) — Two people were left dead and at least four people were in fair condition at a hospital Saturday after a man drove into a distribution center and started shooting at people.

+The two deceased people and the four injured ones were treated at St. Elizabeth Community Hospital in Red Bluff, spokeswoman Allison Hendrickson told The Associated Press.
+She declined to provide more details.

-The shooting by a man with “AR-type weapon” started about 3:30 p.m. at the Walmart distribution center, emergency dispatchers told the Record-Searchlight newspaper.
+The shooting by a man with “AR-type weapon” started about 3:30 p.m. at the Walmart distribution center south of Red Bluff, emergency dispatchers told the Record-Searchlight newspaper.

 There also was a fire at the site, and the suspect appears to have rammed a vehicle into the building, dispatchers said.
 There were about 200 workers inside the facility, some of whom locked themselves in a room , employees at the center told the KHSL TV station.